 As a result of the NEPA process employed by the National Science Foundation (NSF) for the Advanced Technology Solar Telescope (ATST), NSF became aware of concerns about the ATST's potential impacts on cultural resources.
-In response to those concerns, NSF agreed to implement many forms of mitigation, including the formation of the ATST Native Hawaiian Working Group, a novel approach designed to help ensure continued consultation throughout the construction and operation phases of the ATST.
-This mitigation measure became part of both the NEPA and the National Historic Preservation Act Section 106 mitigation measures.
+In response to those concerns, NSF agreed to implement many forms of mitigation, including the formation of the ATST Native Hawaiian Working Group.
+This novel approach was designed to ensure continued consultation throughout the construction and operation phases of the ATST and became part of both the NEPA and the National Historic Preservation Act mitigation measures.
 In addition, the NEPA process led to a mitigation measure designed to address the intersection between Native Hawaiian traditional cultural practices and science by funding an educational initiative with Maui Community College.
+(NSF spreadsheet Page 2, No. 3).